MultiMachineBuilder/MultiMachineBuilder/CONTRIBUTING.md

 * Pull requests must meet coding guidelines outlined in the SonarCloud project

 ## Feature requests
-* Feature requests may be backed by a discussion (or converted from it), or the may be created using an issue template
+* Feature requests may be backed by a discussion (or converted from it), or may be created using an issue template
 * Feature requests must have described new functionality
 * Alternatives must be described as well